madslundt/cloud-media-scripts/README.md

 To use these scripts on a smaller drive, make these changes to the config:

 Plexdrive
- - clear-chunk-max-size the allowed space for plexdrive cache.
+ - `clear-chunk-max-size` the allowed space for plexdrive cache.
+After the space of this has exceeded, the older blocks will be overwritten.
- - clear-chunk-age clears cache after some time (this is only used when clear-chunk-max-size is removed).
+ - `clear-chunk-age` the expiration of plexdrive cache.
+After expiration the blocks will be deleted (this is only used when clear-chunk-max-size is removed).

 Misc. config
- - remove_files_based_on can either be time or space.
+ - remove_files_based_on can either be time, space or instant.
     - Time will remove the files after `remove_files_older_than` days ONLY if the files are uploaded to the cloud.
     - Space will remove the files, starting from the oldest, when space exceeds `remove_files_when_space_exceeds` and free up atleast `freeup_atleast` GB ONLY if the files are uploaded to the cloud.
     - Instant will remove all the files ONLY if the files are uploaded to the cloud.

 ## Internet connection
 Depending on your internet connection, you can optimize when plexdrive download chunks.

 Plexdrive
- - chunk-size the higher it goes the faster internet connection you must have
+ - `chunk-size` the size of the chunks downloaded by Plexdrive.
+For faster connections increase this.

 # Donate
 If you want to support the project or just buy me a beer I accept Paypal and bitcoins.